Book Launch: Specimen Science: Ethics and Policy Implications

 Moderator: I. Glenn Cohen (co-editor), Harvard Law School and The Petrie-Flom Center

-bioethics biotechnology clinical research genetics health information technology health law policy holly fernandez lynch human rights human subjects research human tissue i. glenn cohen medical safety pharmaceuticals privacy public health regulation research
+bioethics biotechnology clinical research genetics health information technology health law policy holly fernandez lynch human rights human subjects research human tissue i. glenn cohen medical safety pharmaceuticals public health regulation research